myzticx/myzticx/README.md

 1. **OrbitalOreo**
-   - Description: Brief description of the project.
+   - Description: OrbitalOreo an amazing discord bot in the works that helps you with programming.
+Made by myzticx.
    - GitHub: [Project Two Repository](https://github.com/myzticx/OribitalOreo)